Angelo-Tassi/reactgamesdb/README.md

 <img src='./Screenshot.png'></img>
 App is currently live on: https://reactgamesdb.netlify.app

 This is a simple web application built with React that allows users to browse and search for games from the RAWG Video Games Database API.
-Users can filter games based on platforms and search for specific games using the search bar.
+Users can filter games based on platforms and browse pages.

 ## Features